 In Conclusion

-Have you tried traveling to South Florida or Central Florida’s area for fishing?
+Have you tried traveling to South Florida or Central Florida for fishing?
 What was your experience like?
-Have you done a guided trip before?
+Have you made a guided trip before?
 Got any tips you’d like to share?
 Let us know in the comments below!

 Looking for a trip to Lake Talquin.
 Would like to fish for two days for bass and speckeled perch.
 72 yrs old.
 Fished Ray Scott Tournaments several years ago.
 Grew up with Jimmy Houston.
 Live in Pensacola now!